BL0CK-X/api-developer-program/README.md

 ## This is Easy

 This is designed to be easy.
 Once you get it started, you just write the code and submit it as a binary!
 We'll help you in any way we can.
+Just <a href="https://dashboard.blockchainapi.com/#contact" target="_blank">contact us</a>.

 ## Intro Video and Tutorial